borg286/sevtech/README.md

 * Trowel: like shovel, but digging grass blocks often drop worms, which help getting fish in strainer.

-* Stone club: while being a slow yet heavy hitting weapon, it can mine cobblestone (faster than a pickaxe?).
+* Stone club: It is  an average damage, very fast-hitting weapon, it can also mine cobblestone faster than a pickaxe, and also dig dirt and gravel faster than a shovel.
+You still need a pickaxe for special rocks like greenschist and limestone though.

 ## Totems